 An intriguing name: Géosmine, the chemical component of pétrichor, that distinctive smell of fertile earth, wet after rain.
-Chef Maxime Bouttier 's link with the land and the soil comes from his parents, who are themselves farmers, and his uncle, a butcher by trade.
+Chef Maxime Bouttier 's link with the land and the soil comes from his parents, themselves farmers, and his uncle, a butcher by trade.
 And then there's the geosmin in the wine, the other mainstay of this new restaurant in the 11th arrondissement.

 Trained as much in cooking as in pastry-making, and having passed through some of the finest Michelin-starred establishments - Christophe Hay's La Maison d'à côté, Le Pressoir d'Argent in Bordeaux, Jean Luc Rabanel's L'Atelier in Arles, Mensae in Paris - to name but a few, the Sarthe-born chef has imagined his first restaurant as a townhouse, on two floors.

-With three of us, it's easy to sound out the entire menu with the dishes on offer that day: Charolais beef tenderloin with a barbecue sauce glossed with Noilly Prat vermouth (30€), and pearly Saint-Malo turbot, leeks, monks' beard and nasturtium (39€).
+With three of us, it's easy for us to sound out the entire menu with the dishes on offer that day: a Charolais beef tenderloin with a barbecue sauce glossed with Noilly Prat vermouth (€30), and a pearly Saint-Malo turbot, leeks, monks' beard and nasturtium (€39).

 Location